Treadstone

-Treadstone is an American action drama television series, connected to and based on the Bourne film series.
+Treadstone is an American action drama television series created by Tim Kring, who is also the executive producer alongside Ramin Bahrani, Ben Smith, Jeffrey Weiner, Justin Levy, Bradley Thomas, and Dan Friedkin.
+It is part of the Bourne franchise and serves as both a prequel to The Bourne Identity (2002) and a sequel to Jason Bourne (2016).
 A "special preview" of the pilot aired on USA Network on September 24, 2019, ahead of its October 15, 2019, premiere.
-The series was created by Tim Kring, who is also the executive producer alongside Ramin Bahrani, Ben Smith, Jeffrey Weiner, Justin Levy, Bradley Thomas, and Dan Friedkin.
-Treadstone received generally mixed reviews from critics and in May 2020, the series was canceled after one season.
+Treadstone received generally mixed reviews from critics and in May 2020, the series was canceled after one season of ten episodes.

 Premise

 Treadstone explores the origin story and present-day actions of a fictional CIA black-ops program known as Operation Treadstone — a covert program that uses a behavior modification protocol to turn recruits into nearly-superhuman assassins.
 The series follows sleeper agents across the globe as they are mysteriously 'awakened' to resume their deadly missions.
 The program breaks down these assassins' personalities, erases their memories, and eliminates their moral code so they can effectively kill targets around the world.

 The series explores Treadstone's legacy and begins with an incident in East Berlin in 1973.
 This involves John Randolph Bentley (Jeremy Irvine), one of the program's agents, who escapes his Soviet captors.
 The story then zooms to the present day, following a group of assets being "activated" by force or awakened after a moment of high tension.